Historical Stillorgan

 1695

-Colonel John Allen (the first Viscount. ie Barron) builds a mansion in place of the original fortified manor house known as Stillorgan House.
+Colonel John Allen (the first Viscount. ie Baron) builds a mansion in place of the original fortified manor house known as Stillorgan House.
 (Ruins were still around to be seen in 1878.
 It was described as “ a house with wings containing - on one side a miniature theatre and on the other side, the stables and enclosing in the centre a large courtyard, the gardens were so extensive as to cover 13 acres and were laid out in "the old fashioned style".
 They were probably designed by a Englishman called Bullein.
 (Allen got a patent from the crown to enclose a demesne and deer park).

-©2013- 2023 St Brigid's Parish, Stillorgan
+©2013- 2024 St Brigid's Parish, Stillorgan

 content by June Bow & Karen Poff